Alexander Simmelhack: Silkeborg

 On 21 August 2024, Danish Superliga club Silkeborg announced the signing of Simmelhack on a contract until the end of 2027.
 He made his debut for the club on 25 August against Vejle in the Superliga, when he came on as a substitute for Younes Bakiz in the 87th minute, scoring the third goal of the match six minutes later to seal a 3–1 victory.
 In a match during the Superliga relegation round against Sønderjyske on 11 May 2025, he scored the only goal leading to Silkeborg's victory.

+IFK Göteborg

+On 31 August 2026, Allsvenskan club IFK Göteborg announced the signing of Simmelhack on a four-year deal.
+On 7 September, he scored on his debut for the club in a 4–1 away victory against Mjällby.